Friday, February 17, 2023

 It was a California Jesuit, perhaps John Loubonis or Gene Bianchi, who retorted to one of my historical analyses: “remember the logical fallacy ‘post hoc, propter hoc.’”
 My worthy opponent was defending arguments in favor of the truth of the doctrine of papal infallibility.
 The fact that Pius IX surrendered the Palazzo del Quirinale to Victor Emmanuel when he lost the Papal States, his army of 15,000, his rights, privileges and income as one of the kings of what we now know as the the Republic of Italy of course has nothing to do with shoring up his spiritual authority at a time when he lost everything else on which he imagined that authority rested.
 Of course not.
 It was just a quirk of fate or a pure coincidence that allowed him to reassert a doctrine lurking in the shadows until a political upheaval allowed the truth to reveal itself.

 In the cult of objective spiritual truth, it is vital to dissociate the muck of historical circumstance from the hard work of doing logical analysis.
 Post hoc ergo propter hoc* is what is known as “informal fallacy.”
 It refers to assumptions embedded in ordinary language.
 “I saw Johnny on the street just after the bus left the station” does not necessarily imply that Johnny took the bus from Bakersfield.
-If I needed to demonstrate that Johnny took the bus, of course I could just ask Johnny to show me his bus ticket, or search his pants pockets for the incriminating evidence, but then there is still the possibility that he might have picked up a ticket from a real passenger who’d dropped it on the sidewalk or had boarded the bus in Oakland and disembarked on 6th Street.
+If I needed to demonstrate that Johnny took that bus, of course, I could just ask Johnny to show me his bus ticket or search his pants pockets for the incriminating evidence, but then there is still the possibility that he might have picked up a ticket from a real passenger who’d dropped it on the sidewalk or had boarded the bus in Oakland and disembarked on 6th Street.
 Nothing is certain.
 But I am certain that the Roman church is pulling a fast one.
 They’re not showing the ticket from Bakersfield.

-After all this you might think that I am actually interested in the pope’s infallible words.
+After all this, you might think that I am actually interested in the pope’s infallible words.
 I'm not.
 I was curious that Benedict, recently of happy memory, said he was no oracle, but he could be given the proper conditions.
-Even John 23 said something to the effect that “I am infallible but you’re not going to hear it from me.”
+Even John 23 said something to the effect that “I am infallible, but you’re not going to hear it from me.”
 So these guys hold the authority of the oracle in their back pocket just in case.
-Meanwhile it has caused immense disruption and controversy across doctrinal Christianity.
+Meanwhile, it has caused immense disruption and controversy across doctrinal Christianity.
 This interests me.
 The church is standing in its own way.

 Why and how?
 I think that the “why” is self-evident.
 The “how” might require some digging, but let’s dig.

 Avery Dulles became very conservative in his later years.
 I asked him why he supported this kind of centralized authority, and he said that his argument rested on the Ignatian principle of “Thinking with the Church.”
-I should have countered “even if that thinking is wrong?”
+I should have countered, “Even if that thinking is wrong?”
 But I didn’t.
 I was intimidated by the obligations of friendship and his red hat, but after John Paul 2 strongly reiterated the centralized power of papal authority, any further discussion was over as far as Avery was concerned.

 I am quite sure that we will never hear any infallible words from Francis.
 The question is whether or not the absurd travestry of papal monarchy will simply die off without being addressed directly.
 The opposition is gathering its forces to nullify any work by the upcoming synod.